Bovine tuberculosis statistics and costs

 Item Cost (£) Sand 135.10 Concrete blocks 396.00 Cement 133.71 Labour for wall construction 2092.00 Steel + labour for metal work 6647.00 Total 9403.81

-Subsequent to sealing his buildings in Sep 2008 this farmer cleared all tests up to April 2012 but failed the test in April 2013 with one reactor cow and again in October 2013 with two reactors.
+Subsequent to sealing his buildings in Sep 2008 this farmer cleared all tests up to April 2012 but failed the test on several subsequent occasions.

 Unfortunately the farm contains a number of badger setts.
 This may be relevant in view of the following extract taken from Reference 85.